etica/etica-explorer-engine/Readme.md

 ## Supported Databases

-Etica Explorer Engine relies on the powerful knex.js ORM to interact with databases.
+Etica Explorer Engine relies on the knex.js ORM to interact with databases.
 As a result, Etica Engine Explorer supports various databases, including:
 - PostgreSQL
 - CockroachDB
 - MSSQL